26 Adorable Valentine's Day Crafts for Kids

 The best Valentine’s Day crafts for toddlers are easy for little hands to manage.
 And what’s easier (and cheaper!) than Valentine crafts made with toilet paper rolls?
 Pretty Prudent explains how to transform these common household items into heart stampers.
 Simply dip them in red or pink paint and let your little cupid go to town!

 Candy Heart XO

-This Valentine’s Day craft for toddlers is as easy as taking candy from a baby—or in this case, letting her create something special with it!
+This Valentine’s Day craft for toddlers is as easy as taking candy from a baby—or in this case, letting them create something special with it!
 Start with large foam letters (an X and an O) and let your little one glue candy hearts on them for a sweet finished product.
+(Just remember to supervise your kiddo and ensure they don’t try to eat anything, as the small candies could pose a choking hazard.)
 Find the full set of instructions at Carrie Elle: A Lifestyle Blog.

 Puffy Paper Bag Hearts

 Looking to take your child’s fingerprint art to the next level?
 Happy Hooligans shows you how to make a paper bag into a puffy heart decorated in fingerpaint.
 Little kids will need help stitching the heart together with yarn, but the cuteness sure is worth it!
 If you’re worried about the level of mess, you can use stampers instead of fingers to apply the paint.

 Children ages 3 through 4 have a little more practice in the crafting department—hello, preschool art projects.
 That means they’re ready to try these educational (but still fairly easy) Valentine’s Day crafts.

 This heart-shaped bird feeder from Wine and Glue is one of those Valentine’s Day crafts for kids that’s a total win-win—it’s a super-fun activity that also teaches little ones about caring for animals.
 And when you’re in preschool, making anything with birdseed is automatically awesome.